MAIN STAGE PRODUCTION: A MIDSUMMER NIGHT’S DREAM

 Lucy B. Hamilton Amphitheater

-Wednesday evenings in July and August, 7 pm.
+Wednesday evenings in August, 7 pm.

 Fenimore Art Museum's Glimmer Globe Theatre presents William Shakespeare's A Midsummer Night's Dream in the Lucy B. Hamilton Amphitheater overlooking Otsego Lake in Cooperstown, NY.
 This is the third summer season in the stunning Amphitheater, following wildly successful productions of Arthur Miller's The Crucible in 2016 and Willam Shakespeare's Macbeth in 2015.
 Reviews for previous shows have been positively glowing and 2017 promises to be another shining success - this is live theater at its best!
 Directed by Mary Fralick and starring the finest actors in the region.